M66B/FairEmail/FAQ.md

 Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to logging from certain networks / IP addresses only.

 The error *...
-Too many bad auth attempts ...* likely means that you are using a Yahoo! account password instead of an app password.
+Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
-Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo! account.
+Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.

 The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).